sfnsys710/seconddraftml/README.md

 Accelerate your machine learning workflow by doing 50% of your modeling iterations in 10% of the time.
 SecondDraftML is a visual insight-oriented AutoML package designed for rapid exploration and model prototyping, helping you quickly navigate the critical first half of the ML workflow.

+> **Note:** This project was designed to a be a big project, it's now at early stages of development.
+Features and APIs are subject to change.

 ## Why SecondDraftML?

 The typical ML development workflow involves: